snoopythe3-from-scratch/snoopysblog/SECURITY.md

 ```

 > [!IMPORTANT]
 > Don't share any vulnerabilities with anyone other than contributors, to avoid them being abused, which can be illegal.
+Sharing them will result in legal action apon discovery